Santas Casas warn of risk of collapse due to deficit in SUS transfers

 In addition to the deficit issue, there are new costs that can accumulate.
 There is a bill to establish the national floor for nursing, which, according to Matos, despite being necessary and important, will mean another R$ 6.3 billion just in expenses for institutions.
 “We are not against it, but we need to resolve both urgently, or the hospitals will simply close,” he explains.

 This Friday, managers will hold a general meeting to discuss the situation.
 On the 19th, each state should promote a process of stopping elective care as part of a day of alert to what is happening.
-The idea is for the population to become part of the defense of the SUS.
-The following week, the agenda will be taken to Brasília by around six thousand mayors, in a day of hearings with the federal government.
+The idea is that the population is integrated in the defense of the SUS.
+The following week, the agenda will be taken to Brasília by about six thousand mayors, in a day of hearings with the federal government.